akbansa/particlejs-images-demo/README.md

 A modification of particles.js to use custom icon images are particles.

 ### Usage
-Simply update the array of image source in app.js and you will see images moving around randomly.
+Include the particles-img.js file in your project, and add following code.

 **index.html**
 ```html